mvromer/Stamp/README.md

 * View the template's contents - This will display all executable code segments in the template.
 * Trust the template for the duration of the current run only and continue execution.
 * Mark the template as trusted and continue execution.

+## Scripting
+Support for custom scripting is exposed through both substitution expressions and hook scripts.
+A template author will define both of these aspects using a scripting language supported by Stamp.

+Stamp will support C# scripting for both usages.
+Internally, this will be built on top of the Rosyln scripting API for the initial release.